 The OFCCP warns against (i) excluding people from employment based on the mere existence of a criminal history record that do not take into account other factors; (ii) placing job announcements that categorically exclude people who have any kind of conviction or arrest and of contractors that screen out job seekers with criminal records by stating that they will only accept applicants with so-called "clean" criminal records; and (iii) screening and refusing to make referrals because an applicant has a criminal history record.
 Covered entities are encouraged to analyze their policies and practices to ensure compliance with the guidelines.

-(a) the nature and gravity of the offense or conduct;
+(a) the nature and gravity of the

-(b) the time that has passed since the offense, conduct and/or completion of the sentence; and
+(b) the time that has passed since the

 (c) The nature of the job held or sought.

 Additionally, the EEOC guidance strongly recommends that employers offer applicants an individualized assessment process through which they can provide additional information about the risks that they would pose to the employer.

 The OFCCP also recommends other EEOC best practices, such as removing questions from applications that ask applicants to disclose their criminal history.

 Finally, the OFCCP references the Employment and Training Administration’s (ETA) Guidance Letter dated May 25, 2012.
 The ETA’s letter is intended to help covered entities comply with their nondiscrimination obligations when serving the population of individuals with criminal records, and to ensure that exclusionary policies are not in violation of federal guidelines.

 About Michael Klazema The author